Phase-field modeling of cyclic behavior in quasi-brittle materials: A micromechanics-based approach: Incorporation of ratcheting-driven cyclic plasticity

 \section{Incorporation of ratcheting-driven cyclic plasticity}

 A micromechanics-based phase-field model is proposed to capture both ratcheting-driven cyclic plasticity and fatigue.
-The formulation builds on the energetic framework of the micromechanics-based phase-field model introduced in \cite{you2021b, ulloa2022a} and subsequently extended to fatigue in our earlier work \cite{sarem2025a}.
-In this framework, the phase-field method characterizes damage dissipation at the macro scale, while Drucker-Prager plasticity governs the evolution of plastic strain.
+The formulation builds upon the energetic framework of the micromechanics-based phase-field model introduced in \cite{you2021b, ulloa2022a} and subsequently extended to fatigue in our earlier work \cite{sarem2025a}.
+Within this framework, damage dissipation at the macroscopic scale is described by the phase-field approach, while the evolution of plastic strain is governed by Drucker–Prager plasticity.
+The present section details the extension of the model to account for ratcheting effects through the incorporation of ratcheting strain into both the free energy and the dissipation potential in a thermodynamically consistent manner.